The secret to an organized life?

-These 7 fall organizing tips can help.
-Start with a master family schedule and conclude with a renewed cleaning routine just in time for fall's cooler days.
+Start with a master family schedule and conclude with a renewed cleaning routine just in time for fall's cooler, indoor days.

-Priority one: create a shareable master family schedule.
+Fall organizing tips task one: Create a shareable master family schedule.
 Include details such as doctor appointments, soccer matches, play dates, and lunch meetings in the week ahead.
 Here's how it works:

-Plan to combine errands and tasks this fall to save time and make room for more enjoyable activities.
+Plan to combine errands this fall to save time and make room for more enjoyable activities.